-Publik Secrets member George Rahi has developed a collection of kinetic sound installations at our Hadden Park fieldhouse studio and elsewhere, blending programmed/electronic music and acoustic instruments in sculptural forms.
+Publik Secrets member George Rahi has developed a collection of kinetic sound installations at the Hadden Park fieldhouse studio, blending acoustic instruments, mechanical systems, and electronics into sculptural forms that interact with their environment.

-Composed by Richard D. James (Aphex Twin), ‘aisatsana’ is a Satie-esque piano piece inviting stillness and careful listening to one’s surroundings.
-This mechanical and acoustic reproduction of ‘aisatsana’ uses a 100-year-old player piano to play a custom-made roll of the piece.
-Set in Hadden Park , the piano is recorded alongside visiting starlings and crows in the canopy above, creating a “live” version of the bird song heard in Aphex Twin’s original version on the 2014 ‘Syro’ album.
-An homage to Richard’s signature blurring of the acoustic, electronic, and automatic, the meeting of the programmed player piano and the park’s incidental soundscape invites one to reflect on notions of soundscape composition, ‘liveness’, and automation.
+Composed by Richard D. James (Aphex Twin), ‘aisatsana’ is an ambient piece for piano.
+This mechanical reproduction of ‘aisatsana’ uses a 100-year-old player piano to play a custom-made roll of the piece.
+Set on Vancouver’s Hadden Park , the piano is recorded alongside the sounds of the park and tree canopy above, suggesting a “live” version of the bird song heard in the original.
+An homage to Richard’s signature blurring of the acoustic, electronic, and automatic, the meeting of the programmed score and the incidental soundscape create a sound environment determined by both automation and improvisation.

 Formation is a kinetic sound installation using rotary speakers as devices for bringing movement and sound into a choreographic relationship.
 The work re-configures technologies associated with early 20th century electronic organ building, when instrument designers were attempting to synthesize and mimic the acoustics of pipe organs.
 The installation places the visual perception of cyclic motion in relation to the audibility of acoustic phenomenon such as beats and the sounds of oscillators.

 Formation was featured at Vancouver New Music’s 2016 Mechanical Music Festival.